ClodaghMurphy/pandsproject2019/README.md

  <li>**4.
 What the python code in this project does**</li>

-Pandas Python Code | Description
+Pandas Python Code File Name | Description
 ------------ | -------------
 Analysis 1 | Loads a segment of hardcoded data into a dataframe Analysis 2 | Reads a text file into a dataframe